getyoti/yoti-python-sdk/plugins/django_yoti/README.md

     url(r'^profile/', views.profile, name='yoti_profile')
 ]
 ```
-`yoti_auth` url is used for receiving token via callback and should'nt be changed.<br>
+`yoti_auth` URL is used for receiving token via callback and shouldn't be changed.<br>
 The last two URLs are examples and can be overridden by the following settings:

 ```python